osbc2022/watch-product-landing-page/.github/README.md

 ## Scope of the projects :
 - we are going to make it with only HTML & CSS
+- we are making a Watch product landing page, so every thing should be in that prespective
 - you can add features like login, buy product page, animations etc.
-- what we are missing in the website are your ideas and features, so check the "[Contribution Guidelines]()" and start contributing
+- what we are missing in the website are your ideas and features, so check the "[Contribution Guidelines](./.github/CONTRIBUTING.md)" and start contributing

 ## How To Contribute ?
-check our "<b>[Contribution Guidelines]()</b>" 📜 and follow the instruction
+check our "<b>[Contribution Guidelines](./.github/CONTRIBUTING.md)</b>" 📜 and follow the instruction

 <hr>